-Representing owner of JT RACING mark in opposition and cancellation proceedings in U.S. and Europe regarding rights to JT RACING and JT SPROCKETS marks.
-(Ongoing)
+Represented owner of JT RACING mark in opposition and cancellation proceedings regarding rights to JT RACING and JT SPROCKETS marks.
+Successfully settled.
+(TTAB 2010-2013)

 Washington Apple Commission v.
 Casual Industrees, LLC

-Represented Washington Apple Commission in trademark infringement action against use of Washington apple logo on t-shirts.
-Obtained consent judgment against infringement and recovered attorneys' fees.
-(2012-2013)
+Represented Washington Apple Commission in trademark infringement action to stop use of Washington apple logo on t-shirts.
+Obtained consent judgment against infringement and award of attorneys' fees.
+(W.D.
+Wash.
+2012-2013)

 Leatherman Tool Group, Inc. v.
 Coast Cutlery Corp.

 Represented Leatherman Tool Group in a false advertising claim against its competitor Coast Cutlery for false statements made by Coast regarding the steel used in its knives.
-(2012)
+(D. Or.
+2011-2012)

 Zweibrüder Optoelectronics v.
 Coast Cutlery Corp.

-Represented Leatherman’s subsidiary Zweibrüder Optoelectronics in a dispute with Coast, Zweibrüder’s former distributor of LED lights, over ownership of trademarks and unfair competition.
-(2012)
+Represented Leatherman’s subsidiary Zweibrüder Optoelectronics, designer and manufacturer of LED lights, in a dispute with Coast, Zweibrüder’s former distributor, over ownership of trademarks and unfair competition.
+(D. Or.
+2011-2012)

 Ergo, LLC. v.
 Pacific Cycle, Inc.

-Prosecution of infringement claim for patent covering ergonomic bicycle seat and defense of false marking counterclaim.
+Prosecution claim for infringement of patent covering ergonomic bicycle seat and defense of false marking counterclaim.
 Successfully settled after obtaining favorable claim construction ruling.
 (W.D.
 Wash.
-2011)
+2009-2011)

 Frank Russell Company v.
 Factor Advisors, LLC

 Represented Frank Russell in a declaratory judgment action seeking confirmation of Frank Russell’s right to use the term “factor” as part of the name of an exchange traded fund.
 Case successfully settled.
-(2011)
+(W.D.
+Wash.
+2011)

 Jovanovich v.
 Redden Marine Supply, Inc.